 Opioid abuse in a high-risk pregnancy clinic

-We are conducting a short-term longitudinal study of mothers-to-be who are in a high-risk pregnancy clinic at the University of Tennessee Medical Center in Knoxville (UTMC).
+We are conducting a short-term longitudinal study of mothers-to-be in a high-risk pregnancy clinic at the University of Tennessee Medical Center in Knoxville (UTMC).
+Some of the mothers are at risk due to opioid misuse, others due to non-drug-related factors.
 We are interested in relationships between opioid misuse, childhood maltreatment, borderline features, stress, social support, depression, and anxiety.
-We will see mothers when they are pregnant, access information on birth outcomes from medical records, and follow the mothers up when the infant is about 12 weeks old.
-We plan to assess how the mother-infant relationship is developing, how mothers are coping with parenting stress, how satisfied they feel about their parenting, if they are exposed to domestic violence, and whether or not they relapse with opioids.
+We see mothers when they are pregnant, we access information on birth outcomes from medical records, and follow the mothers up when the infant is about 3 and 6 months old.
+We will assess the relationship between opioid misuse and how the mother-infant relationship is developing, how mothers are coping with parenting stress, how satisfied they feel about their parenting, if they experience domestic violence, and whether they relapse with opioids.

-An additional construct we are particularly interested in is reflective functioning (mentalization), which is the capacity, in this case in a mother, to make sense of her own mental and emotional states, and those of her child.
+An additional construct we are interested in is reflective functioning (mentalization), which is the capacity, in this case in a mother, to make sense of her own mental and emotional states, and those of her child.
 The ability to understand one’s own and seek to understand others’ feelings and motivations, makes for warm and close relationships and good emotion regulation.
 Poor reflective functioning is associated with a history of childhood trauma such as maltreatment and separation from, or loss of, a caregiver.
 Good maternal reflective functioning is associated with the development of a secure attachment with the infant.
-Individuals with borderline personality disorder (see below) have extremely low reflective functioning.

 Child development in the offspring of mothers with borderline personality disorder (BPD)

+We are not currently studying offspring of women with BPD directly.
 BPD symptoms include impulsive self-destructive behavior, difficulty dealing with anger, mood swings, frantic efforts to avoid abandonment, alternately idealizing and devaluing others, and instability in a sense of identity.
-In the Child and Adolescent Development Lab, we compare offspring whose mothers have BPD with offspring whose mothers do not.
-We also examine self-reported borderline features along a continuum, which are highly correlated with a diagnosis.
+In the past we compared offspring whose mothers have BPD with offspring whose mothers do not.
+We also examined self-reported borderline features along a continuum, which are highly correlated with a diagnosis.

-We are currently developing a coding system to assess role reversal from videotaped problem-solving interactions between mothers and their adolescents.
+We developed a coding system to assess role reversal from videotaped problem-solving interactions between mothers and their adolescents.